 Either way if you see someone struggling just ask ‘you ok?’, worst thing they’ll say is ‘yeah, I’m fine’, but the best?
 You might give someone the courage to speak up.

-In order to get people to have the confidence to speak up there just needs to be more conversations between friends, activists, celebrities, councillors and governments.
+In order to ensure people have the confidence to speak up, there needs to be more public conversations between friends, activists, celebrities, councillors and governments.
+And there needs

 I highly recommend watching Russell Kane’s video on Mental Health Week, and yes, I agree with him, air out your dirty laundry and shove it in Piers Morgan’s letterbox, no one deserves to die of Britishness.